sky0403/Sales-Order_Management_System/README.md

 - **Import Database:** Use phpMyAdmin (or a MySQL client) to import the `createProjectDB.sql` file.
 - **Configure (if needed):** Adjust the database connection parameters in your PHP files (e.g., in `php/conn.php`) if your database credentials differ.
 - **Access the Application:** Open a browser and navigate to `http://localhost/Sales-Order_Management_System/Home.html`.

-## Conclusion

-This README is tailored for a company presentation, highlighting the project's overview, features, tech stack, and setup instructions (both for local development and deployment).
-It omits sections on contributors, license, or contact info as per your request.